New gallery - "Best of Slot Canyons"

 The light show in a canyon can change within a minute's time, you can easily see the ethereal beams moving at a fast pace while hitting the ground and the walls.
 Different times of the day and even different seasons in the year can make all the difference.
 While the sun is much higher in the sky during late spring and early summer, the light reaches deeper into the canyons and the orange tones prevail.
 During the winter months the sunlight often casts purple and blue hues, and if the slots are really deep and narrow, they may stay all dark even at midday.

 April and May are usually the best months for Slot Canyon Photography.
-That's when the sun is already high enough in the sky, and flash flood are way less frequent than during summer monsoon season (more or less from mid June until the end of September).
+That's when the sun is already high enough in the sky, and flash floods are way less frequent than during summer monsoon season (from mid June until the end of September).
 Chasing and capturing the ever changing light inside those labyrinths carved over millions of years into the desert floor is without any doubt one of the most exciting experiences in a photographer's life.

 Image data: Focus- and Luminosity-blended (we can highly recommend Tony Kuyper's Luminosity Masks), 1/3 s - 30 s at f/16, ISO 200; Canon EF 24-105mm f/4 L IS USM at 36 mm, Canon EOS 5D Mark IV